skokielibrary/spl-content/_content/annabelle/resources--index.markdown

 published: true
 ---

-We offer an array of resources to help you with your research, learning, and information needs.
-Choose from newspaper and magazine article databases, homework tools, technology training modules, language learning platforms, and much more.
+We offer an array of free online resources to help you with your research, learning, and information needs.
+Choose from newspaper and magazine article databases, homework tools, technology courses, language learning programs, and much more.

 Research a topic [link?]
+Browse an A to Z list of online resources or explore by topic, including consumer

 Online training and tutorials [link]